Frequently Asked Questions:

 Are you taking on any new pupils at the moment?

 I am about to start my maternity leave so I have temporarily stopped taking on new pupils.
-Please contact me from November this year (2018) if you’re interested in taking up lessons.
+Please contact me from January 2021 if you’re interested in taking up lessons.

 How much do your lessons cost and how is payment made?

 Teaching rates are dependent on length of lesson but my basic rate is £20 per half hour, £30 for 45 mins or £40 per hour.
 The length of the lesson is dependent on level of ability, age of pupil, and your preference!
 As a rough guide I give young beginners 20-30 minute lessons, and advanced/older pupils from 45 minutes to an hour.

 I usually ask for 4 or more lessons payment upfront, but if this is a problem please do discuss it with me.
 I am currently offering a lesson for free if you pay for 10 in a block, the first time you book.
 (Most pupils pay in blocks of 10 lessons for convenience) I don’t charge if you need to miss a lesson as long as you can give me at least 24 hours notice so I can try and fit someone else in your time slot.
 I am happy to be paid by bank transfer, cash or cheque – whatever suits you!